ghostwond3r/Self-Way/Guide/CS_anonymity/Masked_Man.md

 > For all the mistake you did in the past, you might be able to see them while Googling your name.
 To erase yourself from the result of Google please follow the steps described here: https://www.security.org/digital-security/delete-personal-information-google/

 > DONT BE FOOL BY HONEYPOT

+> The less you say, the harder it is for people to figure out what you’re doing.
+You do not want to give people an opportunity to take control of your actions or your life.
+So, in short; **keep your mouth close**.

 </br>